WuKongIM/WuKongEasySDK-Android/docs/github-actions-setup.md

 **Solutions**:
 - Verify OSSRH credentials are correct
-- Ensure you have access to the `com.wukongim` group ID
+- Ensure you have access to the `com.githubim` group ID
 - Check if your Sonatype account is active

 #### 3. Build Failures